 Since contributions for most individual use cases have focused on core requirements, while technical requirements need further progress in making technological choices to enable clarifying them further, this chapter also focuses on core requirements in Section 2.2.
-It is expected that further core requirements may arise during the BUMBLE project and that the list of selected common technical requirements in Section 2.3 will therefore increase as well.
-Updates and extensions will be documented in the subsequent and final version of this deliverable in accordance with the BUMBLE project plan.
+It still may happen that further core requirements may arise during the BUMBLE project and/or that the list of selected common technical requirements in Section 2.3 will increase.
+When significant and relevant, updates and extensions will be documented by just updating the final version of this deliverable.